sjstretton/screwed/01-RevolutionsInTheMindsOfMen.md

 2. What are the economic conditions for widely-spread and sustainable prosperity?
 3. How can we define a better tax and social security system
 4. How to make the change?
-5. What advantages would such changes ?
+5. What advantages would such changes bring?

+Onwards then, to defining the future!